danielepiccone/ng-pageslide/readme.md

 # AngularJS Pageslide directive

-An [AngularJS](http://angularjs.org/) directive which slides a webpage over to reveal an additional interaction pane.
+An [AngularJS](http://angularjs.org/) directive which slides another panel over your browser to reveal an additional interaction pane.

-Built from scratch to offer a basic sliding pane for Angular apps.
+Built from scratch to offer a basic sliding pane for Angular apps, CSS transitions and no jQuery required.

 ## Usage